ivklisurova/personal-blog-flask/README.md

 ### General info
-Personal blog that provides admin opportunity to add, edit, delete posts.
-The users can create accounts and comment posts.
+Complete backend Flask app that supports users, authentication, posts, and a comment system.

 ### Built With
 - Flask